-- requires the command line uld you like to install the tools e.
-Choose Get Xcode to install Xcode veloper tools from the App Store.
+The "gcc" command requires the command line developer tools.
+Would you like to install the tools now?
+Choose Install to continue.
+Choose Get Xcode to install Xcode and the command line developer tools from the App Store.
 Get Xcode Not Now Install